 For I desire steadfast love and not sacrifice, the knowledge of God rather than burnt offerings.
 But like Adam they transgressed the covenant; there they dealt faithlessly with me.
 (Hosea 6:6-7)

 In fact, such attitudes are true not only of our own people, but of all people, Jewish or Gentile:

-The LORD looks down from heaven on mankind to find a man of understanding, a man mindful of God.
-All have turned bad, altogether foul; there is none who does good, not even one.
+The Lord looks down from heaven on the children of man, to see if there are any who understand, who seek after God.
+They have all turned aside; together they have become corrupt; there is none who does good, not even one.
 (Psalm 14:2-3)

 Since when has truth been determined by a majority vote?
 The message of Jesus is as challenging and relevant to Jewish concerns today as it was in the first century.
-Then, as now, substantial numbers of Jewish people are being challenged to make a decision.
-And some are coming to believe that Jesus is in fact who he claimed to be: the Messiah of Israel.
+The words of Rabbi Gamaliel continue to echo down through the centuries:

 “But if it is from God, you will not be able to stop these men; you will only find yourselves fighting against God.”

-- The version used here was first suggested as a likely original, uninterpolated text by the late Joseph Klausner (formerly professor at Hebrew University) in Jesus of Nazareth (London, 1929), pp. 55ff.
-The common version found printed in most editions of Antiquities (xviii) is now recognized to have undergone interpolation.
+1. The version used here was first suggested as a likely original, uninterpolated text by the late Joseph Klausner (former professor at Hebrew University) in Jesus of Nazareth (London, 1929), pp. 55ff.
+The common version found printed in most editions of Antiquities (XVII) is now recognized to have undergone interpolation.

-- Jesus’ first followers were from Galilee.
+2. Jesus’ first followers were from Galilee.
 The Judeans regarded the Galileans as less educated and cultured than themselves.
-Thus the import of the remark is, “Are you now also one of his disciples, one of those uneducated Galileans?”
+Thus, the import of the remark is, “Are you now also one of his disciples, one of those uneducated Galileans?”
 (See the Talmudic references in Erub.
 53a–b.)